devyanik990-coder/payresolve_agentic_ai/README.md

 Version Control: Git / GitHub

 Project Status
-PayResolve AI is a selfdirected portfolio project and product prototype.
-It is designed to demonstrate product thinking and handson product development in the AI and Payments domains.
+PayResolve AI is a self-directed portfolio project and product prototype.
+It is designed to demonstrate product thinking and hands-on product development in the AI and Payments domains.
 It is not intended to represent a production payment processing or fraud prevention system.